hww/XiSubsystem/README.md

 }
 ```

-The list below contains methods for making and ispecting the tree
+The list below contains methods for making and ispecting the tree.

 ```C#
 public void AddChild(BaseSystem child)